Sangeetha0822/MovieGuide/README.md

 Replaced outdated AsyncTask with Kotlin coroutines to handle asynchronous tasks.
 Refactored old lifecycle methods to use Android Jetpack's ViewModel and LiveData, making the code lifecycle-aware and robust against configuration changes.
-Migrated to AndroidX libraries to modernize the code and maintain compatibility with the latest Android development standards

-3. Deprecated Code Refactoring:

-Replaced outdated AsyncTask with Kotlin coroutines to handle asynchronous tasks.
-Refactored old lifecycle methods to use Android Jetpack's ViewModel and LiveData, making the code lifecycle-aware and robust against configuration changes.
 Migrated to AndroidX libraries to modernize the code and maintain compatibility with the latest Android development standards.